JonathanFadera/blog-tech-mvc/README.md

 To experience the live version, head over to the deployed Heroku link and join the tech enthusiasts' community.
 [Click here for the Deployed Heroku Link.](https://blog-tech-mvc.herokuapp.com/)

-Join us on this exhilarating tech journey, and together, let's shape the future of technology!
+Join me on this exhilarating tech journey, and together, let's shape the future of technology!